-Learning Objective: 01-04 Explain why if you want to predict people's behavior, a good place to star
+Learning Objective: 01-04 Explain and apply the Incentive Principle, which says that if you want to

-144) Enrique can either drive to work, which takes half an hour and uses \$1.50 worth of gas, or take the bus, which takes an hour and costs \$1.
+149) Enrique can either drive to work, which takes half an hour and uses \$1.50 worth of gas, or take the bus, which takes an hour and costs \$1.
 How should Enrique get to work?